When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Introduction

 Stuff has long championed Philips’ Fidelio headphone range.
-My own experience goes as far back as the fab M1BT Bluetooth on-ears, which launched a mere (checks notes) eleven years ago.
+My own experience goes as far back as the fab M1BT Bluetooth on-ears, which launched a mere (checks notes) twelve years ago.
 Each subsequent pair reliably delivered the signature Fidelio sound: warm, rich and not afraid of a little bass.
 The Philips Fidelio L4 looks to continue that trend – while bringing just a little more restraint, in order to appeal to a wider audience.

-That is mission critical in 2023, when the noise cancelling competition has never been stronger.
+That is mission critical in 2024, when the noise cancelling competition has never been stronger.
 At £300, these over-ears undercut the Bose QuietComfort Ultra, Bowers & Wilkins PX7 S2e and Apple AirPods Max, but demand more moolah than either the Sony WH-1000XM5 or Sennheiser Momentum 4.

 You’re getting refined styling, modern connectivity options, better battery life and improved ANC for your cash.
 Philips has also brought graphene into the mix to keep driver distortion in check, but this is otherwise a fairly straightforward pair of cans.
 Does the fad-free approach work?